NIK COLLECTION AND PHOTOSHOP CC 2018

-HOW TO USE NIK COLLECTION ON PHOTOSHOP CC 2018 ON A MAC
+HOW TO USE NIK COLLECTION AND PHOTOSHOP CC 2018 ON A MAC

-If, like me, you are loving what Nik Collection plugins can do to improve your photographs, rejoice: not all hopes are lost yet, we still can use the plugins with the newly released Adobe Photoshop CC 2018!
+If, like me, you love what the plugins of the Nik Collection and Photoshop CC 2018 can do to improve your photographs, rejoice.
+While they aren’t officially supported by the latest Photoshop release, not all hopes are lost yet: we still can use the Nik Collection with Adobe Photoshop CC 2018!

-As a user of Nik Collections you are likely well aware that Google, after buying the Nik suite, first made it available for free and then basically killed it by stopping further developments with no apparent reasons.
-Since they have no competing offer in their portfolio, there is nothing that seems to justify such a move: whatever the reason, they did it anyway.
-Too bad, since Nik Collection was a great plugin suite, offering powerful tools such as SilverEfex Pro and ColorEfex Pro.
-The fact that Google stopped developing the Collection, though, just means that Google is not updating it anymore, not that it suddenly stopped working.
+As a user of Nik Collection, you are likely well aware that Google, after buying the Nik suite, first made it available for free and then basically killed it by stopping further developments, with no apparent reasons.
+Since they have no competing product offer in their portfolio, there is nothing that seems to justify such a move: whatever the reason, they did it anyway.
+Too bad, since Nik Collection was a great plugin suite, offering powerful tools such as SilverEfex Pro and ColorEfex Pro, and featuring the unique control point technology.
+The fact that Google stopped developing the Collection, though, just means that Google is not updating it anymore, not that the previous versions suddenly stopped working.